Fusion86/HU-ATP/README.md

 - A function can have at most one argument.
 This is not a technical limitation, but it keeps the compiler code a lot simpler.
 - You can only have 4 local variables in each scope (aka function).
 This too keeps the compiler's code significantly less complex.
+- Each element of an array is 4 bytes large.
+This means that you can't call `print` and `println` on arrays, you can however use `print_int_as_char` to print an integer (element of the array) as an ASCII character.
 - The println function is divided into multiple functions.
 These functions are `print_integer`, `print_str`, `println_integer`, `println_str`.
 - A `bool` type variable is translated into a int `0` or `1` by the compiler, this also means that you have to use either `print_integer` or `println_integer` to print a bool variable.
 - The compiler doesn't do a lot of 'logic checking', this means that the usually compiler won't stop you from writing stupid code.